 The above contributions are indeed very promising advances.
-However the point we want to make here is that by going beyond special relativity, and into the full general theory of relativity, collapse theories might not only be made more appealing (something that R. Penrose has been advocating for a long time) but also that these type of theories might hold the key for the resolution of various problems and apparently paradoxical conclusions that have plagued attempts to bring together quantum theory and gravitation.
-In particular, as we said above, we have in mind two very well known problems: the problem of time in canonical approaches to quantum gravity and the so called black hole information loss paradox, as well as a much less noted one: the breakdown of some symmetries in cosmological situations where the dynamics as well as the initial conditions are symmetric and there are no external observers, measuring devices or environments that might reasonably be called upon as providing the symmetry breaking mechanism.
+However the point we want to make here is that by going beyond special relativity, and into the full general theory of relativity, collapse theories might not only be made more appealing (something that Roger Penrose has been advocating for a long time) but also that these type of theories might hold the key for the resolution of various problems and apparently paradoxical conclusions that have plagued attempts to bring together quantum theory and gravitation.
+In particular, as we said above, we have in mind three problems.
+Two of them are very well known: the problem of time in canonical approaches to quantum gravity and the so called black hole information loss paradox.
+The third one is a much less noted one: the breakdown of some symmetries in cosmological situations where i) the dynamics as well as the initial conditions are symmetric, and where ii) there are no external observers, measuring devices or environments that might reasonably be called upon as providing the symmetry breaking mechanism.
+In the next three sections we will describe the aforementioned problems and will offer discussions of how dynamical reduction theories might hold the key to their resolution.1